oroinc/documentation/commerce/admin_guide/pricing/global_pricing.rst

    * **Enabled Currencies** --- The subset of :ref:`allowed currencies <sys--config--sysconfig--general-setup--currency>` that is available for the customer user by default.

+     .. note:: The **Display Currencies** field is only available in the Enterprise edition.

      .. note:: The website level configuration has higher priority and overrides the global configuration settings.

      .. image:: /admin_guide/img/configuration/catalog/pricing/currency_on_the_front_store.png